 The Fluid Nature of Focused Leadership

 Of course, there are several ways to interpret focus.
-The dictionary defines it apaying attention to one particular subject, situation, or person at a time.
+The dictionary defines it as paying attention to one particular subject, situation, or person at a time.
 Daniel Goleman, author of several wonderful books on emotional intelligence, describes it as directing attention to one of three broad buckets: yourself, others, and the wider world.

 In fact, single-point focus can eventually become a real problem for leaders as it has the tendency to demoralize teams (“our boss only cares about the budget”) and create a toxic environment (“I’m not a sales rep so I don’t matter”).
 It can also result in missed opportunities.
 After all, if you’re so focused on just one thing, how can you see what’s going on around you?